Human-Augment-Analytics/Lande/README.md

 Stroud lab's Lande-Arnold toolkit for measuring phenotypic selection.

-The package estimates linear (beta), quadratic (gamma), and correlational (gamma_ij) selection gradients, computes selection differentials, and draws univariate fitness functions, correlated fitness surfaces, and adaptive landscapes.
+The package estimates selection differentials and linear (beta), quadratic (gamma) and correlational (gamma_ij) selection gradients, fits spline fitness functions and two-trait fitness surfaces, and computes the adaptive landscape of mean fitness against the population mean.
+Each of these can be repeated by year, and several groups can sit on one surface.

 Traits are standardised to mean 0 and SD 1 and fitness is relativised (w / mean w) before fitting.
 Quadratic gradients and their standard errors are doubled